 Culture, in a nutshell, can be defined as your organization’s personality.
 It is the sum of your organization’s vision, beliefs, behaviors, and interactions.
-And, at any cost, any business owner or CEO would want to avoid building a culture that’s toxic and demoralizing for its employees.
+And, any business owner or CEO would want to avoid building a culture that’s toxic and demoralizing for its employees.

 Resolving conflicts between employees or employees and management.